 Howard County Public School System profile:

-Like many Hoonuit clients, Howard County Public Schools (HCPSS) in Maryland also built new dashboards during school closures.
+Like many Hoonuit clients, Howard County Public School System (HCPSS) in Maryland also built new dashboards during school closures.
 Doing so required that they bring in data sets from new outside sources such as Canvas, Dreambox, and Lexia Core into the Hoonuit data and analytics platform.

 Each time HCPSS’s needs evolved, new metrics were built in Hoonuit.
 “As we began to distribute devices on location, and then via FedEx, we wanted to display how many devices were being issued.
 And then how many devices that were requested but had not yet been issued.
 So we added a dashboard that supported the IT team for distribution.
 It also supported leadership and school staff so that they could make sure that students were getting what they needed in a timely manner,” explained Iskin.